 – Preparation: While the tour is designed to be self-guided, consider downloading a few historical podcasts or audio guides to enhance your experience.
 The Atlanta History Center’s website offers a wealth of resources that can provide additional context and insights.

-The Historical Walking Tour of Atlanta offers a brief but refreshing alternative to the idea of a first dare.
+The Historical Walking Tour of Atlanta offers a brief but refreshing alternative to the idea of a first date.
 Far from exhaustive, it’s an opportunity to step outside the confines of conventional dating and embark on a journey of discovery, both of the city and each other.
 Do some research, add a few more stops—and above all, just have fun.
 So lace up your walking shoes, grab a map, and prepare to be captivated by the stories that have shaped Atlanta and perhaps, in the process, begin to write a new chapter of your own.